On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Definitions

 where $[0,\ep] \dt \ga$ is the set formed by flowing $\ga$ along the foliation for all times between $0$ and $\ep$.
 As $\nu$ is flow-invariant upstairs, $\Upsilon$ will be a transverse invariant measure.

 Conversely, given a transverse invariant measure $\Upsilon$ for the horizontal foliation of $\Ph$, we can construct an invariant measure $\mu$ on $S$.
-Indeed, if $\ga$ is a small enough curve contained in a leaf of the vertical foliation of $\Ph$ in a neighborhood of a regular point, then we can move $\ga$ by holonomy for all times in $[0,\ep]$ for some small $\ep > 0$ to create a rectangle $R$.
+Indeed, if $\ga$ is a small enough curve contained in a leaf of the vertical foliation of $\Ph$ in a neighborhood of a regular point, then we can flow $\ga$ for all times in $[0,\ep]$ for some small $\ep > 0$ to create a rectangle $R$.
 We define $\mu(R) = \Upsilon(\ga) \times \ep$ for such rectangles $R$, which uniquely determines a finite Borel measure $\mu$ on $S$.
 Viewing $\HS$ measurably as two copies of $S$, the measure $\nu = \frac{1}{2} \b(\mu + \io_* \mu \e)$ is a finite measure on $\HS$ with $p_* \nu = \mu$.
-Because the transverse measure $\Upsilon$ is invariant under holonomy, $\nu$ is an invariant measure for the horizontal flow on $\HS$.
+Because $\Upsilon$ has a transverse invariance property for homotopy along the foliation, $\nu$ is an invariant measure for the horizontal flow on $\HS$.

 \end{proof}